Ninja Gaiden

-The series gained popularity on the NES for its tight action-platform gameplay, catchy music and, according to G4's X-Play, for being the first console game to have the story presented in cinematic cutscenes.
+The series gained popularity on the NES for its action-platform gameplay, catchy music and, according to G4's X-Play, for being the first console game to have the story presented in cinematic cutscenes.
 The 8-bit trilogy was enhanced for the 16-bit Super Nintendo Entertainment System in 1995.
 Sega released two Ninja Gaiden games for the Game Gear and Master System, the latter only for PAL regions.

+The first 3D game, Ninja Gaiden, was released in 2004 on the Xbox, developed by Team Ninja.
+It received universal acclaim and sold more than 1.5 million copies, making it one of the top 10 best-selling Xbox games.
+It was followed by Ninja Gaiden II (2008) on the Xbox 360, Ninja Gaiden 3 (2012) for Xbox 360 and PlayStation 3, and Ninja Gaiden 4 (2025) for PlayStation 5, Windows and Xbox Series X/S. The Team Ninja games are set in the same universe as its Dead or Alive fighting games.

-The original series' setting of said universe is a retro-futuristic version of the 1980s.
-A new game, titled Ninja Gaiden, was released in 2004 as a 3D action game on the Xbox, developed by Team Ninja, the makers of Dead or Alive.
-The Ninja Gaiden franchise is known for its high degree of difficulty, particularly the original NES version and the Xbox revival.
+Ninja Gaiden is known for its high difficulty, particularly the original NES version and the 2004 Xbox revival.
 According to Eurogamer, the gameplay of the Strider arcade franchise was a vital influence on the modern incarnation of the Ninja Gaiden franchise.